 With its rich texture and high fatty acid content, Shea Butter is ideal for nourishing and protecting skin (face and body), lips and even our hair.
 In Ghana, it is often used for sun protection (although if you are light skinned, please don't try that, you will get badly burned) or to soothe the skin after sunburn.
 High in Vitamin A, Shea Butter is popular for use on scaring such as through acne and stretch marks and its moisturising effect can be seen immediately on parched, flaky skin.

 What makes Shea Butter so incredible in soap is that up to 9% of Shea Butter is "unsaponifiable" meaning that some components in the fats and oils cannot become soap, so they remain in the bar and rather than cleanse, they moisturise and condition the skin.
 This is a lovely benefit for all skin types but especially for dry and fragile skin such as for children and elder skin.
 Shea Butter also contributes to a silky, stable lather and overall hardness of the bar.

 Shea Butter also helps support the elasticity of the skin and with its smooth, easily absorbed consistency, it's easy to see why it is such a staple in cosmetics.

 Where is our Shea Butter sourced?

-For our soaps, we choose to use Fair Trade, Unrefined, Raw, Organic Shea Butter from Baraka Shea Butter.
+For our soaps, we choose to use Fair Trade, Unrefined, Raw, and Organic Shea Butter from Baraka Shea Butter.
 Their community production of Shea Butter is based in North Western Ghana where it is grown and harvested by hand using traditional methods.